chatterjee007-dev/Power_BI/Project_07_Analysis_of_Olympics/README.md

 ---

-This image shows a comprehensive dashboard of athlete and medal statistics, providing valuable insights into sports performance and demographics.
-It is relevant for sports analysts, coaches, and organizations looking to optimize training and support for athletes.

----

 ## **Why This Dashboard Matters**
 - **Interactive Visuals**: Provides clear, actionable insights through detailed visualizations.
 - **Comprehensive Data Analysis**: Offers a thorough analysis of athlete participation and performance in the Olympic Games.